UCL/STIR/CONTRIBUTING.md

 you need to make sure its license is compatible with the STIR license, and indicate clearly what the license of the copied code is (and follow its terms of course).

-In addition, you might need to add yourself to [NOTICE.txt](https://github.com/UCL/STIR/blob/master/NOTICE.txt).
+In addition, you add yourself to [NOTICE.txt](https://github.com/UCL/STIR/blob/master/NOTICE.txt).

 ## Project rules

+- Always be kind and supportive.
 - Only one official, stable, up-to-date branch: **master**
     + Essentially "latest stable beta version with no known bugs since the last official release version"